GoranPaues/bc-ws-trustedtrees/README.md

 A second tree planting participant, Pape's Plantation, wants to join the network.
 It is our job to spin up their chaincode and adapt the code to this participant.

 # LAB - Suggested Workflow:
-- Log in to OABCS using the credentials provided.
+- Log in to OBCS using the credentials provided.
 - Locate the instance of Pape's Plantation.
 - Locate the provided channel between Pape's Plantation and the umbrella organisation for Trusted Trees - Claudio's Controlling.
 - Download the chaincode from GitHub in Go.
 (HLF also supports Java & NodeJS - but as of today, not this lab!)